 Kouga watched in horror as her body began to tremble.
 "Kagome?"

 Sparse city lights dimly illuminated a vacant street.
-Two in the morning saw little activity in Sogo.
+Two in the morning saw little activity in the business district of Tokyo.
 Miasma, without an issuing master, descended on an empty office building surrounded by closed shops and still street carts.
 On the other side of the well, it always announced the presence or attack of a demon, but in modern day Japan, it was noticed by no one.
-The dark ki moved like a fog through the air, seeping down into the business' roof.
-Sounds of movement erupted in its top floor as the energy assembled materials with a malicious consciousness only the priestess' crossing could grant, lifting computers from cubicles, breaking them open, and fusing and cobbling them back together by invisible strings.
-The ki breathed life into its creation and the creature's eyes, twin monitors glowing neon, cried out in pain as a soul was poured into its mangled shell.
+The dark ki moved like a fog through the air, seeping down into the building's roof.
+Sounds of movement erupted in its top floor as the energy assembled materials with a malicious consciousness only the priestess' crossing could grant, lifting computers from cubicles, breaking them open, and fusing them back together by invisible strings.
+The ki breathed life into its creation, and the creature's eyes, twin monitors glowing neon, cried out in pain as a soul was poured into its mangled shell.
 Incapable of speech, it managed only a mono-syllabic wail to express its agony.

 The miasma intensified, growing almost into a tangible presence.
-It sent the priestess' face into the monster's mind; the human who'd shared Kikyo's soul.
+It sent the priestess' face into the monster's mind; the human who shared Kikyo's soul.

 The creature stilled, knowing this was the answer to end its pain.
 Without further orders, it lifted a large leg, loose wires swaying wildly, and stepped toward the fire escape.